bondiano/telega/README.md

 }
 ```

-Replace `"your bot token from @BotFather"` with the token you got from the BotFather.
-Set the `url` and `webhook_path` to your server URL and the path you want to use for the webhook.
+Replace `"your bot token from @BotFather"` with the token you received from the BotFather.
+Set the `url` and `webhook_path` to your server's URL and the desired path for the webhook.
 If you don't have a server yet, you can use [ngrok](https://ngrok.com/) or [localtunne](https://localtunnel.me/) to create a tunnel to your local machine.

 Then run the bot: